ZupIT/horusec-c4model/en/src/C3-Component/VSCode/description.md

-O Horusec disponibiliza a extensão do Visual Studio Code para realizar análises completas do código de seu projeto com apenas um clique.
+Horusec provides the Visual Studio Code extension to perform complete analisys of your project's code with only one click.